Onelig/AVLTree/README.md

 If you like this project, feel free to give it a star! ⭐ Always happy to hear your feedback and suggestions.
 If you have any questions or ideas for improvement — feel free to create issues or pull requests.
 The tree will keep growing and evolving! 🚀

 ## License
-Password Generator is licensed under the MIT License, see LICENSE for more information.
+AVLTree is licensed under the MIT License, see LICENSE for more information.